 What is coming is more resource-oriented historical research, in which mere collections of information become value-added resources — readily accessible, quantifiable, and map-able data.
 This will happen because the process is useful and enlightening, and will become increasingly feasible through technological advances.

 But creating value-added resources is just the first step.
 The power in collecting and having data lies in relating datasets to one another.
 That is when information turns into knowledge and starts to form stories.
-And value-added historical resources will most definitely relate, one to the other, mostly through names and location identifiers.
+Value-added historical resources will relate, one to the other, through names, dates, and location identifiers.

-Accuracy and even understanding will emerge to a degree that is not possible now, as a true knowledge emerges from the resources.
+Accuracy and even understanding will emerge to a degree that is not possible now, as a true knowledge emerges directly from the resources, with little to no interpretation.
 The basic outlines of individual histories will become readily available to us.
-Historical documentation – the bones of stories – of people, places, buildings, and institutions will be at hand.
+Historical documentation – the bones of stories – of people, places, buildings, and institutions will be at hand and universally available.